quiescentsam/quiescentsam.github.io/_posts/2021/2021-01-01-how-to-maths-for-machinelearning.md

 if you have done your education long time back or like me, not paying enough attention in maths classes, you are left thinking same.
 Do I need to some maths class

+First thinkg we want to read is linear algebra

 * eddie woo
 * 1blue 3 brown